mitsuhiko/lucumr/2012/8/11/codec-confusion.rst

 everything would have been more explicit.
 When going to Python 3 all we would have had to do was to add a `b` prefix for bytestrings and made the `u` implied.
-And we would not now end up with inferior codec support in Python 3 because the byte to byte and unicode to unicode codecs were removed.
+And we would not now end up with inferior codec support in Python 3 because the byte to byte and Unicode to Unicode codecs were removed.